 Joints are also compartments with their surgical boundaries being the articular cartilage and the joint capsule.

-A localized tumor can be removed by smaller margin.
-But a high-grade lesion is more likely to invade surrounding host tissue and may require use of adjuvant therapies to eradicate tumor cells that would remain after surgical resection.
+A localized tumor can be removed by a smaller margin.
+But a high-grade lesion is more likely to invade surrounding host tissue and may require the use of adjuvant therapies to eradicate tumor cells that would remain after surgical resection.

 The last major determinant in the surgical staging system is whether or not the patient has metastases to s distant site or the regional lymph nodes[ stage III = metastatic disease].

 The presence of metastatic disease denotes a poor prognosis.

 The Enneking surgical staging system is based on the natural evolution of mesenchymal tumors and thus is not applicable to tumors originating in either the marrow or reticuloendothelial system.
 These include lymphomas, multiple myeloma, plasmacytoma, Ewing’s sarcoma, other round cell neoplasms, and metastatic carcinomas.
 Lesions originating in the skull also behave differently and thus cannot be staged or classified using this system.

 These tumors are treated with wide excision and are usually amenable to limb salvage procedures.

 Such tumors may be treated with wide excision, but the choice between amputation and limb salvage depends on the estimated amount of residual tumor left behind after a limb salvage procedure.

 High grade, are usually extracompartmental, and have a significant risk for skip metastases.
 They usually are not amenable to limb salvage operations and require radical amputation or disarticulation.
 Those responsive to chemotherapy may be treated successfully using wide excision and adjuvant therapy.